 Not only can an ex-wife or husband claim a portion of the money that existed within the marriage (eg if there were joint savings) – but, more importantly, they can also make a claim on future earnings or financial windfalls.

-For example, in the case of Wyatt v Vince, future business success by one party meant that their former spouse could claim money many years after divorce – see below.
+For example, in the case of Wyatt v Vince, future business success by one party meant that their former spouse could claim money many years after the divorce.